pvdz/preval/tests/cases/self_assign/noop/noop_with_args.md

 - (todo) computed property access of an array but not index prop
+- (todo) free with zero args, we can eliminate this?
 - (todo) support array reads statement type VarStatement
 - (todo) support array reads statement type WhileStatement
 - (todo) type trackeed tricks can possibly support static $Number_parseInt